ijborda/survey-tally-tool/README.md

 Press `Increment` to count.
 Increment is by 1.
 Press `Save Results` to record current count in the DOM.
 After saving, current count will revert back to 0.
 Beware: Refreshing will erase the saved results.

 ## How It's Made
-Tech used: HTML, CSS, and JavaScript.
+Tech used: HTML, CSS, and JavaScript. <a href="https://www.flaticon.com/free-icons/survey" title="survey icons">Survey icons created by Flat Icons - Flaticon</a>

 ## Future Improvements
 There are still lots that need to be improved in this web application.
 Some plans are: